 You can find sweet and salty liquorice in Denmark, and it’s used in ice creams, beers, cocktails, sweets and many other products.
 In 2007, Johan Bülow thought of making delicious chocolate bites in different flavours but using liquorice as the main ingredient.
 Today, his company, Lakrids by Bülow, is a great success, and any of his products would make a perfect gift for liquorice-loving family and friends back home.
 You’ll find it in stores around the country.

 About 167km (104mi) southwest of Copenhagen, you’ll find the HC Andersen Museum at the writer’s birthplace in Odense.
 Here, you’ll learn about Andersen’s journey, beginning with his childhood through to his life in the Copenhagen waterfront district of Nyhavn.
 The museum shop sells miniatures of the writer’s fairytale characters and replicas of items that he used during his life.
 He used to make paper cuttings to entertain his guests at festive gatherings, and in the museum shop, you can find various Christmas decorations by the Danish company Nordahl Andersen that are based on these paper cuttings.

 Toms Skildpadde is one of the most popular chocolates in Denmark.
-Toms Skildpadde which translates to ‘Toms Turtle’ in English is a chocolate turtle filled with rum, cream and caramel.
-Since 1948 when first appeared in the Danish market, Toms Skildpadde became locals’ favorite and still is.
-You can find it in every supermarket in the country.
-Make sure to take a couple of them back home because you’re definitely going to miss it.
+It translates to Tom’s Turtle in English and is a chocolate turtle filled with rum, cream and caramel.
+Since appearing on the Danish market in 1948, Toms Skildpadde has become a Danish favourite.
+You can find it in every supermarket in the country – take a couple of them back home because you’re going to miss them.